-In his fist solo exhibition at Pro Arts, John Colle Rogers’s “Pure War” explores our collective fascination with acceleration.
-From the condensed kinetics of the bullet, to the keen whine of a muscle car on the highway, Rogers uses metal and video to describe a trajectory riddled with adrenaline and the desire to project the will ever outward.
+In his first solo exhibition at Pro Arts, John Colle Rogers’s “Pure War” explores our collective fascination with acceleration.
+From the condensed kinetics of the bullet, to the keen whine of a muscle car on the highway, Rogers uses metal and video to describe a trajectory riddled with adrenaline and the two-fisted desire to project the will ever outward.

 The “Strategic Critter Assembly” will be an array of small predators made from cast-off gun parts and forged copper and steel elements, the latter referencing historical arms, armor, and musical instruments.
 These elegant yet lethal-seeming little creatures inhabit a game board which is part bunker, part sculptural pedestal.
 Other works address the way we interact with the world through the interface of games and strategy.